Highway to Hell

 How does the Book of Revelation fit into all of this?

-Meghan Henning is an Associate Professor of Christian Origins at the University of Dayton.
-She specializes in New Testament and Early Christianity, and holds an undergraduate degree in Religion and Economics from Denison University, a Masters degree in Biblical Studies from Yale Divinity School, and a doctorate in New Testament from Emory University.
+Meghan Henning is a Professor of Christian Origins at the University of Dayton and the Senior Assistant Provost of Undergraduate Curriculum and Student Success.
+She specializes in New Testament and Early Christianity and holds an undergraduate degree in Religion and Economics from Denison University, a Masters degree in Biblical Studies from Yale Divinity School and a doctorate in New Testament from Emory University.